-Teachers gather information on children's growth and development through observation and use the information as a guide for planning curriculum and instruction and determining topics of study.
+Teachers gather information on children's growth, development and interests through observation and use the information as a guide for planning curriculum and instruction and determining topics of study.
 Our teaching staff shares this information with you during parent conferences.